Svalorzen/AI-Toolbox/docs/TutorialMDP.md

 #### R ####

 Here we define the reward function.
-Fortunately for us, this can be done easily: we will reward the tiger when it catches the antelope with a reward of 10, and otherwise it will get no reward.
+Fortunately for us, this can be easily done: we will reward the tiger when it catches the antelope with a reward of 10, and otherwise it will get no reward.
 In this particular example the amount of reward the tiger obtains does not really matter, as long as it is positive, but 10 looks nice.
-When multiple reward situation are present, relative rewards start to get an important role in the final policy of the agent!
+When the agent has multiple ways to obtain reward, their relative magnitude starts to get an important role in the final policy of the agent!

 ~~~cpp
     double getReward( const CoordType & c ) {